mnaamani/otr3-em/doc/API.md

 ### userstate.writeFingerprintsSync(path_to_fingerprints_file)
 Synchronously writes out the fingerprints in userstate to file.

-## ConnContext
+## ConnContext()
 A ConnContext with buddy 'BOB' for a given UserState (userstate) can be created as follows:

-    var ctx = new libotr.ConnContext(userstate, "alice@jabber.org","xmpp","BOB" );
+    var ctx = new otr.ConnContext(userstate, "alice@jabber.org","xmpp","BOB" );

 where the second and third arguments specifiy which OTR key to use.
-The last argument is our selected name for the buddy Bob;
+The last argument is our selected name for the buddy Bob.

-Or from a User object (alice):
+..or from a User object (alice):

     var ctx = alice.ConnContext("alice@jabber.org","xmpp","BOB");

-The following methods of the ConnContext object give access to its properties:
+The following methods of the ConnContext expose the internal properties:

 * protocol(): string: eg. "xmpp"
 * username(): string: name we have given to the buddy, "BOB"